 *Holding shift will make sure the shape is a perfect circle

-Now it’s time to place an icon for the stream labels.
-To get these icons, download our tutorial files.
-In the top menu go File -> Open & Replace.
+To add icons you need to firstly download our tutorial files.
+Now, from the top menu go File -> Open & Replace.
 Select an icon and position it within the circle of the stream label.
 Once positioned press enter.

 All that’s left to do is add the overlays to your stream.

-To help you follow along with the tutorial we’ve created a downloadable file containing the project file, icon pack and background.
+To help you follow along with the tutorial we’ve created a downloadable file containing the project files, icon pack and background.
 Right click and Save Link As to choose where to download it.

-Canva is another hugely popular tool used to make a Twitch overlay.
-The biggest advantage it has over more advanced tools is, how easy it is to use.
-This is especially true for people who have no or very little experience designing.
-It really simplifies the process of creating overlays.
-If you want high quality designs without spending a huge amount of time learning advanced tools then give it a go.
+Canva is another widely used tool to make Twitch overlays.
+Its biggest advantage is how easy it is to use.
+This makes it a great option for those who have limited experience with design.
+It makes creating overlays a breeze.
+If you want high quality designs without sinking time learning advanced tools, then give it a go.

 For the purpose of this tutorial, we’re going to show you how to create an intermission screen in Canva.

-Now it’s time to add a background to our canvas.
 We’ve previously covered how to find a background.
-Once you’ve chosen a background select Uploads from the left sidebar.
-Then select Upload Files.
-Now navigate to and select your background image.
+Once you’ve found a background select Uploads from the left sidebar and Upload Files.

-Once the file is uploaded, drag it from the pane on the left onto the canvas.
-The background we chose had to to be resized to cover the canvas.
+Once uploaded, drag it from the left panel onto the canvas.
+The background we chose had to be resized to cover the canvas.
 Do this by dragging one of the corners.

 *Move Canva elements by selecting and dragging them.
 You can also use your arrow keys for more precise placement

-Position the first rectangle as shown in the image below.
-Once the rectangle is selected you can resize it by dragging the corners.
+Reposition and resize the first rectangle as shown in the image below.

 Now add a second rectangle, position and resize it to serve as a smaller gameplay area.

-To create a chat overlay add a new rectangle to the canvas.
+Create a chat overlay by adding another rectangle to the canvas.
 Position it underneath the gameplay area and to the right of the webcam area.

 Once positioned, change the color by selecting the coloured box on the top tool shelf.
-After that change the transparency by selecting the button on the top right of the tool shelf.
+Then change transparency by selecting the button on the top right of the tool shelf.
 A value of 40% is good.

-Add a new shape to scene.
+Add a new shape to the scene.
 Place it below the larger webcam area.
-The label should be significantly wider than it’s height.
+The label should be significantly wider than its height.
 This gives you plenty of space for placing text later on.
 Change the color, and set transparency to around 40% again.

-Add another shape to the cavas.
+Add another shape to the canvas.
 We chose a circle.
-Then position it to left side of the label.
-This is going to be the area we use to place the icon in the next step
+Then position it to the left side of the label.

 Select Elements from the sidebar.
 Now do a search for Heart.
 Once added to the canvas reposition and resize it to fit inside the stream labels circle.